-Councilwoman Maria Maruca is a former small business owner and community volunteer who has called Ocean County home since 1980.
+Toms River Councilwoman Maria Maruca is a former small business owner and community volunteer who has identified Toms River as home since 1987.

-An advocate for her constituents, Councilwoman Maruca was part of the Dover Township Name Change Committee in 2006, and supported changing the Township's name from the Township of Dover to the Township of Toms River.
+Councilwoman Maruca Co-Chaired the Dover Township Name Change Committee in 2006, and supported and played a significant role in changing the Township's name from the Township of Dover to the Township of Toms River.
 The name was officially changed on November 14, 2006.
-Councilwoman Maruca is also a liaison to the Township's 250th Anniversary Commission.
-The Township's celebration begins in 2017.
+Councilwoman Maruca also served as a liaison to the Township's 250th Anniversary Commission in 2017.

 You can email Maria at email@example.com.